Spam-B0t/simple_ai/README.md

 # simple_ai
-Simple java bot which can ask predefined questions and check answers on them.
+Simple bot which can ask predefined questions and check answers on them.